1035 Exchanges For Life Insurance, Annuities and Long Term Care

 A hybrid long term care insurance policy combines the benefits of life insurance, or an annuity, with long term care benefits.
 You can buy a hybrid long term care insurance policy by paying a one-time lump sum premium, or over a set period of time.

-If long term care is never needed, the policy works much like a traditional life insurance policy.
+The policy works like traditional life insurance if you don’t need long term care.
 It would then pay a death benefit to your beneficiary when you die.
 And the death benefit is often similar to the amount paid for the policy.
 But if you need long-term care, the amount of money available can exceed the death benefit or long term care annuity value, often several times over, offering tremendous leverage of premium dollars.

 Click below for more articles from this section: